liudonghua123/elpa/README.md

 This package is intended to be used with eglot and lsp-servers like clojure-lsp that provide URIs to files contained in jars through methods like `textDocument/definition`.

+# Package status

+This package is still under active development and is not yet ready for widespread use.
+Proceed with caution!

 # Installing

 Add this repository to your emacs load-path